ChainSafe/blst-ts/doc/intro.md

 In `C` the implementation of bindings code takes the member functions off of the classes.
 One creates a `struct` with a set of associated free functions.
 The functions CRUD the `struct` appropriately and it is generally passed as the first argument to the associated functions.

-The ultimate decision came down to using `node-addon-api` is easier.
+The ultimate deciding factor was using `node-addon-api` is easier.
 The class structure makes a lot of well informed choices that are difficult to implement independently.
-A big thing is async is very tricky in `C`.
+A big thing is doing async is very tricky in `C`.
 There are a lot of phases that need to be handled explicitly and the classes [implement](./reference.md#node-addon-api) lines of code that would need to be written by hand just to make the `C` api "work".

 While writing the bindings for EIP-4844 I was [requested](https://github.com/ethereum/c-kzg-4844/pull/177#discussion_r1127851634) to use the `C` API for a section of code so it is definitely possible.
 That was synchronous boilerplate code that had an easy-to-follow [example](https://nodejs.github.io/node-addon-examples/special-topics/context-awareness/#bindingc).
 For complex situations like TS union types and multi-stage execution, `C` can be very difficult to implement.

+### Callbacks vs Promises

+Callbacks feel antiquated and native-level support for promises exists.
+This was a pretty easy choice.